project-fifo/docs/technical/api/users.rst

    :resheader x-snarl-token: the snarl token for this session

    :status 200: the user's yubikeys are returned
-   :status 404: the yubikeys were not found
+   :status 404: no yubikeys were found
    :status 403: user is not authorized
    :status 503: one or more subsystems could not be reached